sharktrexer/Know_Thyself_Prototype/README.md

 You can also try and create your own story for the program to play through!
 Simply follow the formatting instructions in _Documents/Story_Code_Outline.txt_ and place all Scenario objects in a new static ArrayList<Scenario> in _ScenarioBuilder.java_.
 Then simply change line 27 in _Controller.java_ from "PlayScenario(ScenarioBuilder.copStory);" to "PlayScenario(ScenarioBuilder._yourListNameHere_);"

+### Instructions
+TBD.
+However, feel free to download all the .java files from src/com/thyself and run _Controller.java_ using [this tutorial](https://stackoverflow.com/questions/1279542/how-to-execute-a-java-class-from-the-command-line)

 ### v1.0 Desired Outcome:
 User input will be fetched through terminal to advance the story.
 Endings/secret options/alignments obtained are tracked.
 Jar file is provided.